rickie254/last/README.md

-## Arasaka Real Estate
+##  Real Estate
-- a real estate web application where users can browse and purchase property online.
+-it is a  real estate web application where users can look for properties according to their taste and liking online.

+## Requirements
+Ruby 2.7.4
+NodeJS (v16), and npm
+Heroku CLI
+Postgresql

+See Environment Setup below for instructions on installing these tools if you don't already have them.

+## Setup
 ## Link to Frontend
 https://arasaka-real-estate.vercel.app/